College of Integrative Sciences and Arts policies

 Students may choose to audit certain courses in which they attend regularly scheduled class sessions but earn no credit.
 Students should obtain instructor approval before registering for the courses.
 The option to audit is not available for all courses.
 This grade option may not be changed after the drop/add period.

-The college allows students to request approval from the college to pursue a concurrent degree if they have completed at least 30 graded credit hours with a minimum GPA of 2.00.
+The College of Integrative Sciences and Arts allows undergraduate students to request approval to pursue a concurrent degree through the university approval process.
+Students must have completed at least 30 graded credit hours with a minimum GPA of 2.00.
 Concurrent degrees may not be from the same discipline or have overlap in the courses required for each major.
 Students must earn at least 30 unique credit hours for each degree.

-To request a concurrent degree, students must meet with an academic advisor in each degree program and complete a College of Integrative Sciences and Arts Standards Petition form available at https://cisa.asu.edu/standards_petitions.
+To request a concurrent degree, students must meet with an academic success advisor in each degree program as part of the approval process.

 Once readmitted, the student may be placed on academic probation for at least one semester.
 Students on probation will have one semester to raise their cumulative or semester GPA to meet the required 2.00 GPA to remain at ASU.
 Failure to do so will result in disqualification from the university.

-Students must fulfill all requirements of their individual graduate programs to remain in good academic standing, and they must abide by all university policies including those established by the Graduate College and the College of Integrative Sciences and Arts.
+Students must fulfill all requirements of their individual graduate programs to remain in good academic standing, and they must abide by all university policies, including those established by the Graduate College and the College of Integrative Sciences and Arts.